danford1/personal-website/pages/about.md

 Hi, I'm {{ site.author.name }} :wave:<br>

-I developed a well-rounded background in environmental science earning a triple major in agriculture and natural resource management, wildlife ecology, and entomology at the University of Delaware.
-After taking a course in geographical information systems, I also grew deeply interested in mapping and cartography.
+I studied environmental science earning a triple major in agriculture and natural resource management, wildlife ecology, and entomology at the University of Delaware.
+After taking a course in geographical information systems, I also became deeply interested in mapping and cartography.

 I was able to grow my knowledge in both environmental science and mapping while working on natural resource protection, regulatory compliance, and siting projects at consulting and engineering firms.
 I expanded my skillset while working at a geospatial software company, contributing to community projects that had a positive civic, social, and environmental impact.

-Now, I'm excited to be able to apply my experience to focus directly on land and natural resource protection at a nonprofit land trust.
+Now, I'm excited to be able to apply my experience to focus on land and natural resource protection at a nonprofit land trust.

-I love to learn and spend most of my free time [after the baby goes to sleep] studying new software technologies, building my knowledge in programming, and designing maps.
+I love to learn, and spend most of my free time [after the baby goes to sleep] studying new software technologies, building my knowledge in programming, and designing maps.